Apple Car: Your complete guide to Project Titan

 In spite of how vague the rumours about the Apple Car have been thus far, most sources seem to agree on a launch time frame.
 While we don’t have an exact date, the general consensus is that the Apple Car release is set for 2019 or 2020.

 Apple investor tycoon Carl Icahn says Apple is eyeing 2020, which is echoed by a Bloomberg report.
-The Wall Street Journal, meanwhile, reported earlier this year that the Apple Car would land in five year’s time – that’s 2019.
+The Wall Street Journal, meanwhile, reported in 2015 that the Apple Car would land in five year’s time – that’s 2019.
 That might seem far off, and so it should; developing a vehicle is no mean feat.
 That’s especially true for Apple, a company that is – aside from CarPlay – entirely green to the automotive industry.

 But is it already too late for Apple to enter the car business?
 According to Tesla's Elon Musk, the Apple Car is a "missed opportunity".
 Speaking during an interview at the Code Conference in California, Musk said:

-Note: (Update: 23 January 2017): We're finally into 2017, but talk of an Apple Car has quietened down significantly.
-With rumours of scrapped plans, it's looking less likely we'll see an actual Apple Car any time soon – perhaps car tech is all we'll get.
-Read on to find out more.